The Discipline and the Map

 Every phase publishes its own guard.
 Every guard is registered unconditionally and self-exits in milliseconds if the focused job’s phase doesn’t match its own; only the guard for the active phase does real work.
 Each guard inspects every write call against an allowlist, then consults a shared section-check library to ensure the edit doesn’t cross a phase-section boundary inside any CLAUDE.md. ⓘ

-The footer markers from the previous essay series — ---Ob---, ---Pl---, ---Ex---, ---Ve--- — are physical barriers.
-Each phase’s guard enforces one rule: writes must land strictly below that phase’s own marker.
+The footer anchors from the previous essay series — ---Ob---, ---Pl---, ---Ex---, ---Ve--- — are physical barriers.
+Each phase’s guard enforces one rule: writes must land strictly below that phase’s own anchor.
 The constraint is asymmetric — each phase can write only into its own footer block and the blocks that follow it in the cycle, never the blocks already closed upstream.
-As the cycle progresses, the editable region shrinks from above: OBSERVE writes anywhere below its marker into all four blocks, PLAN into three, EXECUTE into two, VERIFY into just the last.
+As the cycle progresses, the editable region shrinks from above: OBSERVE writes anywhere below its anchor into all four blocks, PLAN into three, EXECUTE into two, VERIFY into just the last.
 Each completed phase becomes part of the locked upstream record.
-The body above all four markers is reserved for CONDENSE; none of the four work-on-project phases can touch it. ⓘ
+The body above all four anchors is reserved for CONDENSE; none of the four work-on-project phases can touch it. ⓘ

-In practice each phase’s work lands in its own block, but the mechanical rule is the floor — "strictly below my marker" — and that is what produces the forward-pressure.
-The markers are not decoration; they are the structural manifestation of compartmentalization.
+In practice each phase’s work lands in its own block, but the mechanical rule is the floor — "strictly below my anchor" — and that is what produces the forward-pressure.
+The anchors are not decoration; they are the structural manifestation of compartmentalization.
 The agent can lose the argument with the user, or with itself, but it can’t lose it with the guard.
 The guard is code.

 The result: each phase produces its own kind of artifact.
 OBSERVE produces working memory.
 PLAN produces a plan document.
 EXECUTE produces code changes plus execution notes.
 VERIFY produces pass/fail results.
 CONDENSE produces a clean working memory and durable knowledge files. ⓘ